 Xerocraft is equipped with several 3D printers of various sizes.
 These printers are best suited to small to medium sized objects and educational projects.
 We also have several Monoprice Select Mini 3D printers for loan out to qualified teachers.
 Contact the shop manager (below) for more information.

-Our printers run individually and autonomously via the SD cards available at each machine.
+Our printers run individually and autonomously via the SD cards or USB thumbdrives available at each machine.
 Please leave the associated SD card in it's printer since some printers require specific cards.

 Available 3D Printers at Xerocaft: